 Basically, insulation keeps air temperature stable in the home at more comfortable levels.
 Thus, making a home more comfortable in winter and summer.
 In addition, the controlled temperature reduces the need for heaters to be switched to full blast in winter and reversed in summer.

 With air conditioning units.
 Insulation, once installed correctly, sits where it does, costing nothing and saving homeowners money.

 What Types of Roofing Insulation Are There?

-In broad terms, there are 2 types of insulation: Solar film or bulk insulation.
-Both are different and both can be used together to provide effective insulation of a room, house or an entire office block.
+In broad terms, there are two types of insulation: Solar film or bulk insulation.
+Both are different and use both together together to provide adequate insulation of a room, house or an entire office block.